 CIVIL ACTION NO.:MOTION TO COMPEL

-- Defendant has still refused to answer discovery in spite of three separate letters from Plaintiff's counsel requesting Defendant to answer discovery.
+- Plaintiff's counsel is not trying to sandbag the defendant.
+Defendant counsel has still refused to answer discovery three separate letters from Plaintiff's counsel requesting the Defendant answer discovery.
 See Exhibits F-H.

 - Maryland Rule 2-424(d) gives this Court unfettered discretion to determine whether to grant a party relief.
 Assuming Defendant seeks relief in response to this motion, this Court should deny Defendant's request because he is not deserving of dispensation.
 Defendant has willfully ignored the Maryland Rules and has ignored three separate requests to provide responses.